Waterfront East LRT: Route

-Waterfront Toronto is constructing Villiers Island in the Port Lands by creating a new channel for the Don River south from the Keating Channel then turning west to run between Commissioners Street and the Ship Channel into Toronto Harbour.
-The island will be redeveloped from industrial to mixed commercial and residential use.
+Waterfront Toronto is constructing Ookwemin Minising, an island in the Port Lands, by creating a new channel for the Don River south from the Keating Channel then turning west to run between Commissioners Street and the Ship Channel into Toronto Harbour.
+The island is to be redeveloped from industrial to mixed commercial and residential use.
 Streetcar service for the island is planned on reserved right-of-ways which may initially be used by buses.
 The streetcar right-of-way would be on the east side of a relocated Cherry Street.

 As of April 2023, the plan was to implement the new line in two stages.
 The first stage would be to build the line along Cherry Street and Queens Quay East and connect the tracks to those on Queens Quay West at Bay Street.
 Streetcars would run from the Port Lands to possibly Exhibition Loop.
 The streetcar tunnel under Bay Street would then be closed to enlarge the Union Station loop and Queens Quay station.
 When the tunnel reopens, streetcars would run from Union Station to the Port Lands.

+Besides building the streetcar line along Queens Quay East, the city ultimately wants to connect Ookwemin Minising precinct to the 504 King streetcar route via its Cherry Street branch.
+As a first phase, the city feels it could either build along Queens Quay or connect to the 504 King, but not both simultaneously.
+Thus, the city prefers to build the Queens Quay trackage first before making the 504 King connection.

 Cost

 In 2015, the estimated cost to build the East Bayfront LRT from Union Station to Small Street was $520 million.
-The breakdown is as follows:
+The breakdown was as follows: